microsoft/AdaptiveCards/README.md

 - [UWP/.NET](https://github.com/microsoft/AdaptiveCards/blob/main/source/EULA-Windows.txt)
 - [Android/iOS](https://github.com/microsoft/AdaptiveCards/blob/main/source/EULA-Non-Windows.txt)

-NOTE: This source code made available in this repo (_including our NPM packages_) continues to be governed by the open source [MIT license](https://github.com/microsoft/AdaptiveCards/blob/main/LICENSE).
+NOTE: All of the source code, itself, made available in this repo as well as our NPM packages, continue to be governed by the open source [MIT license](https://github.com/microsoft/AdaptiveCards/blob/main/LICENSE).
 ### Community SDKs

 The following SDKs are lovingly maintained by the Adaptive Cards community.
 Their contributions are sincerely appreciated! 🎉